 Disaster Response Routes

 In an emergency, critical seconds can save lives.
-Disaster response route signs indicate routes that are designated for use by emergency personnel and are not for use by the general public during an emergency or disaster situation such as an earthquake.
+Disaster response routes are designated for use by emergency personnel during an emergency or disaster situation such as an earthquake.

-Obey all traffic signs and traffic control personnel at all times.
-It is recommended that members of the public listen to the radio and monitor media for updates to find out which routes are open to non-emergency traffic.
+Check media and listen to the radio for updates to find out with routes are open to non-emergency traffic.